TRaSH-Guides/Guides/docs/Glossary/index.md

 Servers that assist participants in locating each other and forming efficient distribution groups known as [swarms](#swarm).
 The term 'tracker' is also informally used for sites that host [.torrent files](#torrent-file) and operate their own tracker servers.

+### Perma-Seed

+Seed (some of) your torrents permanently.
+Most often, this is done in conjunction with [hard linked](/Hardlinks/Hardlinks-and-Instant-Moves/) files, which allows files to 'exist' in two places whilst not taking up extra hard disk space.
 ---

 ## Shorthand